 Behind the scenes in making Sweet and Spicy Nuts

 Extra Extra, read all about it…nuts are healthy.

-It’s everywhere these days.
+It's everywhere these days.
 Study upon study shows the health benefits of eating tree nuts, nuts such as cashews, pistachio, almonds, walnuts, hazelnuts, Brazil nuts, even peanuts, although they are technically a legume.
-While nuts have a high fat percentage, the health benefit of eating nuts include lowering LDL (bad) cholesterol, reducing your risk of developing blood clots and seem to improve the lining of your arteries.
+While nuts have a high-fat percentage, the health benefit of eating nuts include lowering LDL (bad) cholesterol, reducing your risk of developing blood clots, and seem to improve the lining of your arteries.
 These are all good things.
 Studies also found that people who eat nuts tend to be slimmer which is an odd disconnect since nuts are so full of fat.
-The thought is that people who eat nuts generally live a healthier lifestyle and eat nuts instead of other high fat high calorie snacks such as potato chips, and we all know there are no health benefit in potato chips.
+The thought is that people who eat nuts generally live a healthier lifestyle and eat nuts instead of other high-fat high-calorie snacks such as potato chips, and we all know there is no health benefit in potato chips.
 There is a great article on the benefits of eating nuts on the MayoClinic website if you want to know more about why you should eat more nuts.

 I personally love nuts.
 Generally, I eat them dry roasted and salted.

 A while ago I was given the task to come up with a spiced nut mixture that would make a good gift.
 So I took it to the task and after some trial and error in my methods of preparation, came up with these, easy to prepare nuts that are both sweet and spicy.
 These nuts would make a perfect hostess gift, a gift from your kitchen, and a great party snack.
 Just be careful, I've been told they are addicting.

 - ¼ cup plus 1 tablespoon extra virgin olive oil

 - 1 teaspoon cinnamon

 - ¼ to ½ teaspoon cayenne I used ½ teaspoon